phcompeau/biological_modeling_course/_pages/coronavirus/structure_intro.md

 As we have seen throughout this course, molecular interactions are ruled by probability.
 Any two molecules may *interact*, but their rate of *dissociation* will be much higher if they do not fit together well.
 Furthermore, two interacting molecules need to not only collide with each other but also have the correct orientation in order to fit together.

 Because structure prediction is such a fundamental problem, researchers wish to catalog the enormously varied shapes that different proteins can have.
 For example, the figure below shows each "protein of the month" in 2019 named by the **Protein Data Bank** (**PDB**).
-But the fact remains that proteins are submicroscopic; so how is it that researchers are able to determine these shapes?
+But the fact remains that proteins are submicroscopic; so how did researchers determine these shapes?

 ![image-center](../assets/images/different_protein_shapes_2020.jpg){: .align-center}
 Each "molecule of the month" in 2020 named by the PDB.
 Note how different the shapes are of all these proteins, which accomplish a wide variety of cellular tasks.
 Note that the SARS-CoV-2 spike protein was the molecule of the month in June 2020.
 Source: [https://pdb101.rcsb.org/motm/motm-by-date](https://pdb101.rcsb.org/motm/motm-by-date).